 Kathleen Fournier, Barcelona”

-A cornerstone of Fairfoods is that we like to share stuff – recipes, resources, knowledge – so here it is.
+So here it is!
 The combination of creamy (vegan) cheese, tangy tomato and lots of fresh spices and herbs packs a real flavour punch.
 It is adapted from a recipe in Prashad: Indian Vegetarian Cooking.
-The vegan cheese does tend to melt so it’s not exactly the same as paneer which stays firm, but it still works really well.
+The vegan cheese does tend to melt so it’s not exactly the same as paneer which stays firm, but it makes the sauce lovely and cheesy.

 3 tablespoons (45 ml) vegetable oil e.g. sunflower or rapeseed